 Ida Ekblad's painting OCEAN GIRLS from 2020 is featured on the cover of ELLE Norway, Green issue no.5.

-BOOK OF BOREDOM (group show)
+BOOK OF BOREDOM (solo show)

 Frieze Sculpture, London

 14 September – 13 November 2022

 Ida Ekblad will present BOOK OF BOREDOM, 2022, during Frieze Sculpture in Regent’s Park, London.
 The public art exhibition runs alongside Frieze London and Frieze Masters and will be open from 14 September until 13 November 2022.

 A monumental, painted sculpture in bronze, BOOK OF BOREDOM, 2022, combines fragments from the artist’s own expressive paintings.
 Conveying a rich sense of abundance and corporality, the work presents a vibrant composition filled with fragmented, angular patterns and shapes, merging elements of figuration and abstraction.

 On Friday, 23 September, from 4–5 pm, Ida Ekblad will be present at the Kunsthalle Zürich for the book launch of her long-awaited first monograph, Melted Snow, 2022.
 Encompassing 500 pages, 398 illustrations, three essays, and a conversation with the artist, this publication explores Ekblad's extensive oeuvre and documents her innovative career from 2007 to 2021.